redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 The script will execute the following steps:
  - Fetch a list of currently supported OCP catalogs
  - Transform existing catalogs into a basic template
- - Generate a composite template for an operator
- - Generate an FBC catalog for a given operator
+ - Generate FBC catalog contributions for an operator for all supported catalog versions
  - Update operator ci.yaml config

 The following examples will be using `aqua` operator as an example.
 Change an operator name that matches the operator you want to convert.